-In a time of adaptive strategies and new approaches, the 2021 January Leadership training, usually held in the districts, will now be conference-wide and virtual on January 10, 2021.
+The 2021 January Leadership training, usually held in the districts, became a conference-wide and virtual event on January 10, 2021.
+The recordings of all five workshops can be found below.
 Whether you are starting a new leadership role, or have been serving in church leadership for years, we hope this model of leadership training will prepare you for your much-needed ministry.
 Laity and clergy in partnership with one another is the key to a church’s success in making disciples.

 Gray Southern is the Capital District Superintendent.
 He previously served The Apex UMC Family; the former Durham District; St. James Church (Greenville); Trinity Church (Durham); West Nash (Wilson); Oriental; and St. Paul (Goldsboro).
 Gray grew up in Smithfield, NC, and graduated from Smithfield-Selma Sr. High School.
 He also holds degrees from UNC-Chapel Hill, Yale Divinity School, and Columbia Theological Seminary.
 Gray was a part of The Lily Endowment’s Pastor-Theologian Program which was also a formative part of his life.
 He was a member of General and Jurisdictional Conferences in 2008, 2012, 2016/2019.
 Gray and his wife Susan, a former public school teacher, have two children: Kirk (married to Giselle) and Mary-Gray.